 An architecture of microservices is characterized by the independence of its services, each having its own communication protocol.
-Each service in a SOA needs to share the same communication mechanism (ESB).
-ESB cordinates and manages the services in the SOA.
+Each service in an SOA needs to share the same communication mechanism (ESB).
+ESB coordinates and manages the services in the SOA.
 The ESB can, however, be a failure point for the entire enterprise, and when one service slows down, it can affect the whole system.

 Because microservices are made up of small units of work, they rely on lightweight messaging protocols like HTTP/REST (Representational State Transfers) and JMS (Java Messaging Service).
 As a result, SOAs are more likely to support heterogeneous messaging protocols such as SOAP (Simple Object Access Protocol), AMQP (Advanced Messaging Queuing Protocol), and MSMQ (Microsoft Messaging Queue).

 The particular design of each of the services in microservices architectures is to do one thing exceptionally well.
 As an alternative, SOAs can comprise small, specialized services as well as enterprise-wide services.